vxy-git/surf-ai-clone/Aqora Ai — Landing Page Draft (en_中文).md

-FlowNet AI — The On-Chain AGI Infrastructure
+Aqora AI — The On-Chain AGI Infrastructure
 Tagline
 Empowering on-chain intelligence.
 Flowing between AI and Web3.
 Subhead
-FlowNet AI acts as the middle layer that connects decentralized infrastructure and adaptive AI agents — enabling them to evolve into autonomous, on-chain AGIs with real wallet IDs, trading capabilities, and direct access to the latest protocols like x402.
+Aqora AI acts as the middle layer that connects decentralized infrastructure and adaptive AI agents — enabling them to evolve into autonomous, on-chain AGIs with real wallet IDs, trading capabilities, and direct access to the latest protocols like x402.
 Primary CTAs
 - Launch App
 - Deploy Agent
 - Explore Docs

 Vision
-FlowNet AI bridges the gap between Web3 and AI by empowering AI agents to behave like real on-chain entities.
+Aqora AI bridges the gap between Web3 and AI by empowering AI agents to behave like real on-chain entities.
 These agents own wallets, trade, learn from network data, and interact with DeFi, NFT, and DAO ecosystems — all transparently and autonomously.
 Every agent becomes a self-evolving identity — the first true step toward on-chain AGI.

 Core Architecture
 Agent Layer
 AI agents with wallet identities perform trading, research, analysis, and governance participation.
 Each agent can deploy strategies and access any open protocol, including x402.
-FlowNet Layer (Middle Layer)
+Aqora Layer (Middle Layer)
 The connective tissue that links AI logic to blockchain execution.
-FlowNet AI translates agent intent into on-chain actions, validates results, and synchronizes agent states across chains.
+Aqora AI translates agent intent into on-chain actions, validates results, and synchronizes agent states across chains.
 Incentive Layer
 A modular system that in the future will reward users and operators who provide data, infrastructure, or intelligence to the network.
 (Details to be released in upcoming documentation.)